Navigation » List of Schools » West Los Angeles College » Biology » Biology 006 – Genera Biology I » Spring 2021 » Lecture Exam 1

 Question #44

-C only alter the primary structure of the protein
+B cause the tertiary structure of the protein to unfold.

 D alter the primary structure of the protein.
 In addition, it may alter the tertiary structure of the protein, and affect its biological activity.

-E cause the tertiary structure of the protein to unfold.
+E always alter the primary structure of the protein and disrupt its biological activity.

 Question #45